Prasantkumar987/GoogleFitApp/README.md

 **Why did I used regularization?**

-On training dataset I got mean absoulte percenatge erroe as 0.79% but when I evaluted my model on testing dataset I got MAPE as 52.46%.
+On training dataset I got mean absoulte percentage error as 0.79% but when I evaluted my model on testing dataset I got MAPE as 52.46%.
 So that means my model was having high variance, to reduce the high variance we can perform following steps:

 1. Add more training datset
 2. Regularization